opdavies/oliverdavies.uk/source/_posts/2010-08-17-better-photo-gallery-2.md

 tags:
   - drupal-planet
   - drupal-6
-  - Photo Gallery
-  - SQL
+  - photo-gallery
-  - Sequel Pro
+  - sql
-  - UNIX Timestamp
+  - sequel-pro
 ---
 At the end of my last post, I'd finished creating the first part of  the new photo gallery, but I wanted to change the dates of the published  photos to reflect the ones on the client's original website.